diogolbar/mask-detection/README.md

 ![](masktest.gif)

-This project is still under development and need to be improved since some faces and masks are still not detected.
+This project is still under development and need to be improved since some faces and masks are not detected.

 Data Source: [Kaggle](https://www.kaggle.com/ashishjangra27/face-mask-12k-images-dataset)